Skip to main content

 • Failure to notify the Data Protection Board and affected Data Principals of a breach: up to ₹200 crore

 These penalties are cumulative.
 A business that suffers a breach due to inadequate security and then fails to report it faces enforcement on both counts.
+Model your own exposure with the DPDP penalty calculator.

 The Data Protection Board has the authority to investigate breaches on its own initiative or in response to complaints from affected Data Principals.
 A breach that becomes public knowledge before the Board receives formal notification will attract additional scrutiny.